hannobraun/ramp-maker/README.md

 RampMaker is a library written in Rust and designed for use in Rust projects.
 It will run on any platform supported by Rust, including microcontrollers.

-Add Step/Dir to your `Cargo.toml` like this:
+Add RampMaker to your `Cargo.toml` like this:

 ``` toml
 [dependencies.ramp-maker]